Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     Amplitude.getInstance().groupIdentify(groupType, groupName, identify);
     ```

-An optional `outOfSession` boolean input can be supplied as fourth argument to `groupIdentify`
+An optional `outOfSession` boolean input can be supplied as fourth argument to `groupIdentify`.

-### Track Revenue
+### Track revenue

 Amplitude can track revenue generated by a user.
-Revenue is tracked through distinct revenue objects, which have special fields that are used in Amplitude's Event Segmentation and Revenue LTV charts.
+Revenue is tracked through distinct revenue objects, which have special fields used in Amplitude's Event Segmentation and Revenue LTV charts.
  This lets Amplitude to automatically display data relevant to revenue in the platform.

+ To track revenue from a user, call `logRevenueV2` each time a user generates revenue.

 === "Java"